HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 ### Operations Metrics

-The Operations Metrics shows the status of DAM operations by trigger function.
+The Operations Metrics show the status of DAM operations by trigger function.
 Use this metric to identify operation patterns and troubleshoot issues.

 ![Operations Metrics](../../../../images/Operations_metrics.png)